 - Lack of options

-Over seven in every ten websites completely fail site search expectations.
+Over 7 in every 10 websites completely fail site search expectations.

 In an era where shoppers are crazy for instant gratifications, an eCommerce search bar that lacks autocomplete features could be harming its sales conversion.

-Implementing autocomplete can boost sales and conversion by close to 24 percent.
+Implementing autocomplete can boost sales and conversion by close to 24%.

 Customers expect a clever search bar that both autocompletes and recognizes spelling errors.
 AO Retails is a classic example of eCommerce brands that’s smashing site search navigation.

 Relevant product searches that return zero results are another site search challenge eCommerce visitors face.
 And nothing could be more disappointing than this.